allpix-squared/allpix-squared/examples/passive_volume/README.md

 The `VisualizationGeant4` should visualize these objects.

-All further modules contain standard parameters.
+All other modules contain standard parameters.